 Plus, if you have questions or need more information, the staff at most reservations will be happy to help.
 Visiting Indian Reservations is an underrated thing to do in the United States and generally across the world.
 There is so much you can learn about the culture and history of Native Americans by visiting their local reservation.

 Some of the most famous Native American Indian places are near or on sacred sites.
 You must make reservations in advance of your visit and come prepared.
-You will be stepping into respected, cherished native land, so you must respect Indian affairs, customs, and practices.
+You will be stepping into a respected, cherished native land, so you must respect Indian affairs, customs, and practices.

 Tourist-Friendly Indian Reservations to Visit